Iwama-dera Temple (Iwamaseiho-dera Temple)

 The temple belongs to the Shingon sect of Buddhism.

-The statue of Kannon here is very well known, also by the names of “Asekaki” (Sweating) Kannon, or “Bokefuji” (Preventer of Dementia) Kannon.
+The statue of Kannon here is very well known, and also known by the names of “Asekaki” (Sweating) Kannon, or “Bokefuji” (Preventer of Dementia) Kannon.

 Iwama-dera Temple is the twelfth amulet-issuing temple of the 33 Temples of West Japan containing a figure of Kannon.